 May require a medical exam

-Haven is one of the few insurance providers to offer term policies to adults as young as 18, and their rates are affordable.
-An 18-year-old male nonsmoker would pay between about $8 and $11 per month for a 10-year, $100,000 policy.
+Haven offers term policies to adults as young as 20.
 In most states, a Haven Life Plus membership is included, which provides several attractive benefits for college students, including a free fitness app subscription and discounts at CVS MinuteClinic.
 Term policies also come with an accelerated death benefit.

-Haven launched in 2014, as of July 1, 2021, its policies are being underwritten by C.M.
+Although Haven launched in 2014, as of July 1, 2021, its policies are being underwritten by C.M.
 Life, a subsidiary of MassMutual, which has been around since 1851 and has an A++ financial strength rating with AM Best.

 Best for Special Needs Children : Banner Life